Saltwater Fly Fishing for Beginners(SWFF)

 The great attendance at my recent presentation in Orvis Regent Street store was no fluke – the popularity of Saltwater fly fishing in the UK/ Ireland is rising.
 There are a number of reasons why – for example, once you have the equipment, you don’t need to spend money on bait, the fishing is free (no fishing license required), and the species including bass and mullet provide great sport.

 If you’re considering getting into SWFF, look no further than Orvis’ complete range of 9 foot rods, with the 8 weight being a popular choice for saltwater anglers.
 Pair your rod with a saltwater fly line loaded onto a premium or mid-range reel, try the Mirage or Hydros range with at least 100 yards of backing.
-For terminal tackle, I would suggest using Mirage tapered leaders to throw a clouser minnow and/or a diawl bach pattern, depending on what you’re target species is – more on that in a moment.
+For terminal tackle, I would suggest using Mirage tapered leaders to throw a clouser minnow and/or a diawl bach pattern, depending on what your target species is – more on that in a moment.
+Here’s a list of what you need to start saltwater fly fishing:

 Sensible SW kit choices include: